rjtbst/ai_page_assistant/readme.md

 # 🤖 AI Browser Automation

 A powerful Chrome extension powered by LLaMA3 AI for intelligent browser automation.
 Extract data, fill forms, click buttons, and automate web tasks using natural language.
+⚠️ Local only – Your personal data (name, email, etc.) stays on your machine.
+No external servers are used except your local Ollama LLaMA3 instance.
 ## ✨ Features

 ### 🔍 Data Extraction